bhdzllr/bhdzllr-2021/src/blog/how-to-start-with-css/index.md

 <figure>
   <hbs>
-  {{image "/blog/how-to-start-with-css/positioning-fixed.png" 'Three boxes, the second box has a top and left offset of 50 pixels by using fixed positioning.
-This box always sticks to this position and scrolls withing the viewport.'}}
+  {{image "/blog/how-to-start-with-css/positioning-fixed.png" "Three boxes, the second box has a top and left offset of 50 pixels by using fixed positioning.
+This box always sticks to this position and scrolls withing the viewport."}}
   </hbs>
   <figcaption>The second box is offset by using fixed positioning with the properties "top" and "left".
 Because the box is positioned fixed, it is removed from the document flow and the third box appears right after the first box.
 The fixed box sticks to its position and scrolls withing the viewport (<a href="positioning-demo.html">Positioning Demo</a>).</figcaption>
 </figure>